Both excise tax and sales tax are considered part of the excise tax. Both are well-known in the world of business and industry in the U.S.

 How are excise taxes collected?

-There are two ways excise taxes are collected in the United States.
-These are:
+There are two ways excise taxes are collected in the U.S These are:

 - Per-unit tax: This is also known as a specific excise tax.
 It involves charging a particular amount for each product, regardless of its base price.